Monisha Unni

-Monisha Unni (24 January 1970 – 5 December 1992) was an Indian actress, known for her works in Malayalam, Tamil cinema.
+Monisha Unni (24 January 1971 – 5 December 1992) was an Indian actress, known for her works Predominantly in Malayalam films and in a few Tamil films.

 Monisha was 16 when she became the youngest actress ever to receive the National Film Award for Best Actress for Nakhakshathangal (1986), her debut feature film.
-Along with Sharada, Shobhana, Meera Jasmine, Surabhi Lakshmi and Shobha, Monisha Unni is one of six Malayalam actresses who have won the National Film Award for Best Actress.
+Along with Sharada, Shobhana, Meera Jasmine, and Surabhi Lakshmi.
+Monisha Unni is one of six Malayalam actresses who have won the National Film Award for Best Actress.

 In her short career, Monisha collaborated with directors such as M. T. Vasudevan Nair, Hariharan, Priyadarshan, Ajayan, Kamal and Sibi Malayil.

 Early life

-Monisha Unni was born in Panniyankara, Kozhikode in 1971 to Narayanan Unni and Sreedevi Unni.
-She completed her schooling at St. Charles High School, Bangalore and Bishop Cotton Girls School, Bangalore.
-She completed her graduation in psychology at Mount Carmel College, Bangalore.
+Monisha Unni was born in Panniyankara, Kozhikode, in 1971 to Narayanan Unni and Sreedevi Unni.
+She completed her schooling at St. Charles High School, Bangalore, and Bishop Cotton Girls School, Bangalore.
+She then completed her graduation in psychology at Mount Carmel College, Bangalore.
 She had an elder brother, Sajith Unni.

 Death

-Monisha Unni was working on the Malayalam film Cheppadividya when she died in a car accident.
-On 5 December 1992, a car carrying Monisha and her mother Sreedevi Unni met with an accident near Cherthala in Alappuzha.
-While her mother escaped with fractures and bruises, Monisha succumbed to her injuries.